 - Port Name – Specify a name for the Port that is easily identifiable, particularly if you plan on having more than one Port.

 - Megaport Marketplace Visibility – By default, the Port is private to your enterprise and consumes services from the Megaport network for your own internal company, team, and resources.
 When set to Private, the Port is not searchable in the Megaport Marketplace (however, others can still connect to you using a service key).
 Click Public to make the new Port and profile visible on the Megaport network for inbound connection requests.
 It is possible to change the Port from Private to Public after the initial setup.
 For details on setting up a Marketplace profile, see Creating a Megaport Marketplace Profile.

 - Minimum Term – Specify 1 month, 12 months, or 36 months.
 Longer terms result in a lower monthly rate.
 By default, a rolling month-to-month term is selected.

-- Invoice Reference (optional) – Specify an identifying number for the Port to be used for billing purposes, such as a purchase order number.
+- Service Level Reference (optional) – Specify an identifying number for the Port to be used for billing purposes, such as a purchase order number.

 - Port Diversity – Diversity options are only displayed if diversity is available at this location and speed.
 Select one of the following options from the drop-down list:

 - None – Select this option if you do not have a preference for a specific diversity zone.